What is the Ignition Interlock Remedial Measures Program?

 Before successfully entering this program, eligible drivers must pay all outstanding fees and all other active suspensions must have expired or been removed.

-First-time offenders who are not eligible for or who choose not to participate in the program will be subject to the standard penalties under the Highway Traffic Act: for the first conviction, one year suspension without reduction, plus one year of having the interlock condition on their driver’s licence.
+Those who are not eligible for or who choose not to participate in the program will be subject to the standard penalties under the Highway Traffic Act.
+First convictions carry a one-year licence suspension, second convictions carry a three-year licence suspension, and both have mandatory Ignition Interlock Device installation after the suspension.

-Drivers participating in the program will be in one of two streams.
-Drivers in Stream “A” will have their licence suspension period reduced to a minimum of three months, followed by a minimum nine-month ignition interlock period.
-Drivers in Stream “B” will have a minimum licence suspension of six months and a minimum interlock period of 12 months.
-Drivers eligible for the program that do not meet all of the requirements to enter the program in Stream “A” (for example do not plead guilty within 89 days of the offence) may be eligible to enter the Ignition Interlock Program in Stream “B.”
+Drivers will be placed in one of three streams.
+Drivers in Stream “A” will have their licence suspension reduced to a minimum of three months, followed by a minimum nine-month Ignition Interlock period.
+Drivers in Stream “B” will have a minimum licence suspension of six months and a minimum Ignition Interlock period of twelve months.
+Drivers eligible for the program who do not meet the requirements for Stream “A” may be eligible for Stream “B”.

 Drivers who are eligible for the program will receive an individualized information package from the Ministry of Transportation with information on how to meet the requirements for entry into the program in one of the two streams.
 The package will include the application instructions, will identify the mandatory periods of suspension and interlock installation, and provide timelines that must be met to enter the program.